tomjoht/learnapidoc/_docs/Resources/api-glossary.md

 : Parameters that are included in the request header, usually related to authorization.

 Hugo
 : A static site generator that uses the Go programming language as its base.
 Along with Jekyll, Hugo is among the top 5 most popular static site generators.
 Hugo is probably the fastest site generator available.
 Speed matters as you scale the number of documents in your project beyond several hundred.
 See [https://gohugo.io/](https://gohugo.io/).
-For more about static site generators, see [Publishing tool options for developer docs](pubapis_docs_as_code_tool_options.html).
+For more about static site generators, see [Static site generators](pubapis_static_site_generators.html).

 JSON
 : JavaScript Object Notation.
 A lightweight syntax containing objects and arrays, usually used (instead of XML) to return information from a REST API.
 See [Analyze the JSON response](docapis_analyze_json.html) in this course and [http://www.json.org/](http://www.json.org/)